 Mosquitoes are airborne pests that aren’t just annoying – they are downright dangerous!
 Know the potential signs, attractants, and risks associated with a mosquito infestation so that you can deal effectively with these pesky and harmful insects.

-Mosquitos are easy to identify by their appearance, annoying, high-pitched whine, and the painful, itchy red welts they deliver.
+Some ways to identify mosquitos include their appearance, annoying, high-pitched whine, and the painful, itchy red welts they deliver.
 When you need mosquito control in New York & Parts Of New Jersey, you can count on the pros at Hello Pest Control.

 These airborne pests belong to the order Diptera, or “True Flies.”
 These pests have two wings, just like other flies, but their wings have scales covering them.
 They also have feather-like antennae and long legs.

 Their most unique feature is their long piercing mouthpart called a proboscis.
 Mosquitoes use the proboscis to feed on the blood of people and animals.
 Both females and males use their proboscis to feed on nectar, which is their primary food source.
 Females only have blood meals to gain the protein she needs to develop viable eggs.

 Mosquitoes are small (3/8 to 1/2 an inch in length) and weak fliers, but their bites sure do pack a punch!
 Mosquitoes don’t just cause itchy bites; they can also transmit several harmful mosquito-borne illnesses.